omerwe/polyfun/README.md

 <br><br>

 # Approach 1: Using precomputed prior causal probabilities based on a meta-analysis of 15 UK Biobank traits
 Here, all you need to do is provide a file with SNP identifiers.
-PolyFun will extract the prior causal probabilities for these SNPs.
+PolyFun will extract the per-SNP heritabilities these SNPs.
 To do this, use the following command:
 ```
 python extract_snpvar.py --snps <snps_file> --out <output_prefix>
 ```